Medicare can be complicated, but we're here to help you simplify it. This is Medicare enrollment explained in one minute.

 If you have a health savings account (HSA), you may need to stop your contributions up to six months in advance, depending on when you enroll in Medicare.
 Otherwise, you could be subject to penalties.
 You can still use the funds you already have saved for qualified Medicare expenses, even after you’re on a Medicare plan.

 You aren’t alone in the search for the right plan.
 Our advisors are with you at every step, from researching plan options to enrollment and beyond.
-Reach out to us for no-cost guidance on your health insurance in Ohio, Kentucky, or Indiana!
+Reach out to us for no-cost guidance on your health insurance in Ohio, Kentucky, Indiana, or Florida!
 You can call 937.915.3563 or email advice@retiremed.com to get started.

 Already a RetireMed client?
 You can call your client advisor team at 877.222.1942 or email client@retiremed.com.